DataBoySu/MyGPU/CONTRIBUTING.md

 .\setup.ps1
 ```

-Option B — Clone the repository (for development)
+Option B: Clone the repository (for development)
 -----------------------------------------------

 1. Clone the repository and `cd` into it: